 When I graduated from college my goal was to have a house with a fenced yard so I could have a dog.
 In 1996 that dream came true and Sloan entered my life, a 5 week old weimeraner/labrador puppy.
 Sloan was everything I ever wanted in a dog: loyal, fun, energetic to the point of crazy at times and beautiful.
 We shared an amazing bond.
 I knew how much she loved me and I believe she knew I felt the same way about her.
 One of my biggest regrets is not having any great photos of her.
 I have a lot of pictures of her but none that are great.
 Probably the hardest day of my life was Dec 13, 2008 when I said goodbye to her.

-Then came Buddy.
+My professional life was going to change again when Buddy entered my life although I didn’t know it at the time.
 Buddy was between 7-10 years old when my house became his forever home on Dec 31, 2008.
 I knew almost immediately he was a special dog.
 I told my husband shortly after we got him that however long we would have him would not be long enough.
 He lived with us for almost 6 years and as his health started to fail in the summer of 2014, I decided to buy my first professional camera.
 I wanted to have an image of him that I could look at and be thankful to have.
 I said goodbye to Buddy 5 weeks after I got the camera.
 I have learned so much about photography since taking this photo but I am so grateful to have it.
 I owe Buddy a debt of gratitude.
 He is the reason BARKography exists and he is my motivation every time I am behind my lens.

 Simply put: I love dogs.
 I love my dogs.
 I love my client’s dogs.
 I’ll love your dogs.